 - The manufacturers of the truck or its parts

-- The government or private entity responsible for road maintenance and safety
+- The government or private entity that provides road maintenance

-Additionally, if the jury determines that the plaintiff shares some of the liability, their award would be reduced by their percentage of fault.
-Insurance companies may try to shift blame onto the plaintiff to save money, but our truck accident attorney who handles cases in Alexandria could help refute these arguments.
+If the jury determines that the plaintiff shares some of the liability, their award would be reduced by their percentage of fault.
+Insurance companies may try to shift blame onto the plaintiff to save money, but our truck accident attorney, who handles cases in Alexandria, could help refute these arguments.

 Proving a legal duty of care is usually the first step to filing a successful civil lawsuit, but it is not the only requirement.
 In addition to possessing and subsequently breaching their duty to drive as a reasonable driver would, defendants must meet a few other conditions to be liable for damages.

-There are numerous reasons truck accidents might take place.
-Violating safety regulations implemented by the Federal Motor Carrier Safety Administration (FMCSA) and state laws should not be one of them, yet driver safety violations account for a significant portion of truck accidents.
+There are many reasons truck collisions take place.
+Violating safety regulations implemented by the Federal Motor Carrier Safety Administration (FMCSA) and state laws should not be one of them.
+Yet, driver safety violations account for a significant portion of truck accidents.

-Driver error, which includes both legal violations and simple misjudgments, is a factor in many semi-truck accidents.
-Some of the common truck driver errors our Alexandria truck accident attorneys see that lead to serious and deadly crashes are discussed below:
+According to the FMCSA, driver error, including legal violations and simple misjudgments, is a factor in many semi-truck accidents.
+Some of the errors our Alexandria truck accident attorneys see that lead to crashes are discussed below:

 Driver distractions inside the truck are common, such as texting, using a cell phone, operating a radio, looking at a map, and reaching for food or other objects.

-A truck accident lawyer serving Alexandria will look at all possibilities during a thorough investigation to determine how your accident was caused and who is responsible for it.
+A truck accident lawyer serving Alexandria will look at all possibilities during a thorough investigation to determine how your crash was caused and who is responsible for it.

 Work With an Alexandria Truck Accident Attorney Today